Gugusse and the Automaton

 Gugusse and the Automaton (Gugusse et l'Automate), also known as The Clown and the Automaton, is an 1897 French short silent film directed by Georges Méliès.
-The film features a clown amazed and confused by the mechanical movements of an automaton.
+The film features a human amazed by the mechanical movements of an automaton (robot).
+In the film, a robot clown moves when a crank is turned and hits a human with a stick.
+After that, the human destroys the robot with a mallet.

 The film marked the first known cinematic appearance of a robot (a word that would not replace "automaton" until its use in Karel Čapek's play R.U.R.), and was one of the earliest films to feature themes of "scientific experimentation, creation and transformation."
-In their Things to Come: An Illustrated History of the Science Fiction Film, Douglas Menville and R. Reginald judged Gugusse to be the most significant scientifically themed film of 1897, and suggested that "may be the first true SF film."
+In their Things to Come: An Illustrated History of the Science Fiction Film, Douglas Menville and R. Reginald judged Gugusse to be the most significant scientifically themed film of 1897, and suggested that it “may be the first true SF film.”

 Méliès's Star Film Company released the film, numbered 111 in its catalogues.
-Long presumed a lost the Library of Congress acquired a 35mm nitrate print in 2025.
-(Not yet available for viewing, as of September 2025, as the delicate print undergoes preservation.)
+Long presumed a lost film, the Library of Congress acquired a 35 mm nitrate print in 2025, restored for public release in February 2026.
+The film was in a collection of 10 reels that also includes Fat and Lean Wrestling Match and parts of The Burning Stable.

 Georges Méliès himself had a significant collection of automata, which began as theatrical properties that were part of the Théâtre Robert-Houdin in Paris, which the future filmmaker acquired in 1888.
 Brian Selznick's 2007 children's book The Invention of Hugo Cabret is a historical fiction that features a Méliès automaton.
 Martin Scorsese's 2011 film adaptation, Hugo, also makes the restoration of such a mechanical man part of the story.